Created by S.J. Rozan & John Shen Yen Nee

 And now Judge Dee is being revived for a whole new generation, this time by S.J.
 Rozan (author of the acclaimed Lydia Chin and Bill Smith P.I. novels) and & John Shen Yen Nee (an LA-based media executive/producer/entrepreneur who’s worked mostly in comics).
 Their spin on the character, introduced in The Murder of Mr. Ma (2024), ranges even further afield, dragging their version of JUDGE DEE REN JIE into 1920s London, where he’s journeyed from China to investigate the murder of someone he knew during World War One.
 There he encounters shy, bookish young LAO SHE, who’s dragged into the judge’s wild adventures, full of daring escapades, assorted mayhem, martial arts, explosions (both literal and figurative) and, of course, more murder.
 Buckles will be swashed, cliffs will be hung by and astounding feats of deduction will ensue.

-The inspiration for this proposed new series (and the publishers make no bones about it) are Guy Ritchie’s ridiculous but popular Sherlock Holmes action flicks.
+The inspiration for the series (and the publishers make no bones about it) was Guy Ritchie’s ridiculous but super-popular Sherlock Holmes action flicks.

 ABOUT THE AUTHORS